am8850/k8s-calico-netpol/README.md

 ## Description

-In this demo, we will create a simple 3-tier demo app and setup network policies following the following best practices:
+In this demo, we will create a simple 3-tier demo app and setup network policies with the following best practices:

 - Deny all traffic by default
-- Open all traffic to the frontend only
+- Open all traffic to the frontend pods only
   - This could be restricted further to a port and protocol
-- Open traffic between the fronend and the api and between the api and db, but there should not be traffic from the frontend to the db
+- Open traffic between the fronend pods and the api pods and between the api pods and db pods, but there should not be traffic from the frontend to the db
   - This could further be restricted by a port and protocol

 ![Traffic flow](images/NetPolTrafficFlow.png)

-## Create a 3-tier app
+## Create a simpe 3-tier app

 > **Note:** for testability, we will be using nginx and port 80, but this could be changed to use other ports and applications